minfanzhang/game-simulation/README.md

 The number of prizes given during the simulation will be shown to give a quick impression of whether or not we are giving too many prizes.

-Then users could choose to download a CSV file containing detailed information of the simulation:
+Then users could choose to download a CSV file containing detailed information about the simulation:

 ### `Detailed information of the simulation in the generated CSV file:`

 Number of briefcases to choose from: how many briefcases a contestant will be choosing from (this will be 3 by default according to the requirement)

-Host knows the answer: whether the host knows the answer of the winning briefcase User switches the choice (for each round): whether the contestant chooses to switch the choice in this round Case chosen (for each round): the # of the briefcase chosen by the contestant Case contains the prize (for each round): the # of the briefcase containing the prize.
+The host knows the answer: whether the host knows the answer of the winning briefcase

+The user switches the choice (for each round): whether the contestant chooses to switch the choice in this round

+The case chose (for each round): the # of the briefcase chosen by the contestant

+Case contains the prize (for each round): the # of the briefcase containing the prize.

-Win/Fail (for each round): whether this round is win/fail Win by accident (for each round): whether the contestant win by accident (host reveals the prize).
+Win/Fail (for each round): whether this round is a win/fail

+Win by accident (for each round): whether the contestant win by accident (host reveals the prize).